Custom order of posts on main page

 1. <?php $posts=query_posts($query_string . ' '); ?>

-In index.php file we need to replace <?php if (have_posts()) : while (have_posts()) : the_post(); ?> with below piece of code to have:
+In index.php file we need to replace <?php if (have_posts()) : while (have_posts()) : the_post(); ?>

 - posts listed in reverse chronological order (from the oldest to the newest one)